1. Background and scope

 Should you no longer wish to receive promotional/marketing material from us, participate in market research or receive other types of communication from us, please refer to the “Feedback / Complaints / Contact” section below (section 15).
 You can unsubscribe from receiving electronic marketing materials by following the unsubscribe prompt in your email, SMS, MMS, iM or other forms of electronic marketing.
 Please also see the “Your rights” section of this Notice to learn about your ability, at any time, to opt out or limit the use of your browsing behaviour for online behavioural advertising purposes (section 9 below).

 6. Is personal information disclosed to third parties?

 We do not and will not sell, rent out or trade your personal information.
 We will only disclose your personal information to third parties in the ways set out in this Notice and, in particular, as set out below, and in accordance with your local data protection laws.
 Note that, in this Notice, where we say “disclose”, this includes to transfer, share (including verbally and in writing), send, or otherwise make available or accessible your personal information to another person or entity.

 Your personal information may be disclosed to the following types of third parties:

-- our contractors, suppliers and service providers, including without limitation:
+- our independent contractors, suppliers and service providers, including without limitation: